 Whether or not you choose to add the elastic, pin the front and back of the shirt together at the shoulders with right sides together and sew.
 Press the seam allowance to the back of the shirt.

 The other piece of our agenda today is the neckline.
 There are two techniques: one for the high and scoop neckband, and one for the often-feared (but actually do-able!)
 V-neck.

 High or scoop neckband

-Start by sewing the neckband together at the short ends and pressing in half lengthways with the wrong sides together (if you are serging, it can be helpful to clip into the serged seam halfway down, then press the seam allowances to different sides).
+Start by sewing the neckband together at the short ends and pressing the seams open (if you are serging, it can be helpful to clip into the serged seam halfway down, then press the seam allowances to different sides).
 Remember to use a cool iron and a press cloth to avoid shine.

-Although the pattern tells you to cut the neckband on the cross grain, when making striped shirts, I sometimes like to cut the neckband on the grain (as long as my fabric is 4-way stretch) for a little extra detail, which I did on this example.
+Although the pattern tells you to cut the neckband on the cross grain, when making striped shirts, I sometimes like to cut the neckband on the grain (as long as my fabric is 4-way stretch) for a little extra detail.
 This gives you a neckband with short stripes versus a neckband with one long stripe all the way around.